BonsaiDen/Maple.js/README.md

 It's lightweight and easy to use as well as extendable.

-For a demo run `node run.js` and open `index.html` in a Browser with WebSocket support.
+For a demo run `node run.js` and open `index.html` in a Browser with WebSocket support and watch your consoles.

 **ALPHA STAGE SOFTWARE**